RedisTimeSeries/RedisTimeSeries/docs/commands/ts.incrby.md

 ### TS.INCRBY

-Creates a new sample that increments the latest sample's value.
+Increase the value of the sample with the maximal existing timestamp, or create a new sample with a value equal to the value of the sample with the maximal existing timestamp + a given increment.

 If the time series does not exist - it will be automatically created.